esizikova/introCV-spring2021/index.md

 Due on Apr.
 4.
 * **Excercise 4** on neural networks ([ipynb notebook](/homeworks/homework4.ipynb)).
 Due on May 2.
 * **Final project:** list of suggested papers is available [here](https://docs.google.com/document/d/1_YFp39tF3h811AzrQ32mbQgN4nSp7aA2fjZfQhVNiYE/edit?usp=sharing).
-Send an email to Elena to validate a project.
+Send an email to Elena to validate a project by March 15 at the latest.

 <a name="Syllabus"></a>
 ### Syllabus